Canon 1D X Mark II vs Zeiss ZX1

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZX1 comes out slightly ahead of the 1DX Mark II (14 : 13 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1DX Mark II comes out slightly ahead of the ZX1 (14 : 13 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 |Canon 1D X Mark II»||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|